SouthGreenPlatform/VcfHunter/tutorial.md

 -   prefix\_all\_allele\_count.vcf file

-***All the steps can be lauched in one command line.
+***All the steps can be launched in one command line.
 First remove the generated files:***

     rm -rf sample71 sample72 sample73 sample74 sample75 sample76 sample77 sample78 sample79 sample80